-2. Get Identified By CPL Teams
+2. Get Identified By A CPL Team

-3. Recommended by Coach
+3. Recommended By A Coach

 Actually Alphonso Davies played with the Vancouver Whitecaps of MLS which couldn't be much further from the OUA which is Ontario.
 On top of that he did not go to any University never mind one in Ontario, so the simple answer is no he didn't.